dhrumilp12/Learning-Assistant-App/server/README.md

 3. Set up Azure Cognitive Services:
    - Create a Speech resource in the Azure portal.
    - Create a Translator resource in the Azure portal.
+   - Create a Computer Vision resource in the Azure portal.

 ### Environment Variables
 Create a `.env` file in the root directory of the project with the following variables: